memfault/interrupt/_drafts/gdb-python-post.md

 We hope this post gave you a useful overview of how to add custom GDB commands and pretty printers using the Python API.
 Sometimes adding GDB commands like these can even be used to reduce [code size](https://interrupt.memfault.com/blog/best-firmware-size-tools) by replacing a on-device CLI command that would display the same information!

-Do you already have some ideas about how the python API could be applied to automate parts of your debugging flow ... perhaps a command to walk custom heaps or display the contents in a memory-mapped filesystem?
+Do you already have some ideas about how the Python API could be applied to automate parts of your debugging flow ... perhaps a command to walk custom heaps or display the contents in a memory-mapped filesystem?
 Or maybe you are already have some great examples of how you have used GDB Python?
 Either way, let us know in the discussion area below!

 _All the code used in this blog post is available on [Github](https://github.com/memfault/interrupt/tree/master/example/gdb-python-post/).
 See anything you'd like to change?
 Submit a pull request!_